-Wedding Planning - top tips for easy group shots
+Wedding Planning - 5 tips for easy group shots

-On a wedding day my shooting style is very natural and relaxed, and I normally capture moments as they happen.. however there are a few instances where things will have to be a little more formal on the day, and your group photographs is one of those.
+On a wedding day my shooting style is very natural and relaxed, and for the most part I capture moments as they happen.. however there are a few instances where things will have to be a little more formal, and your group photographs is one of those.
 Standing for group shots won't be the most exciting part of your fab day but they'll be the images that are likely to make it onto walls and mantelpieces, so I try to keep it as short, simple and stress free as possible!
 There are some things we can do to help things along so I thought I'd share some advice!

 1. Plan your list..

 I normally get in touch with my couples about a week in advance to ask for a list of more formal group shots.
 Of course I'm happy to shoot as many groups as you'd like, but I recommend choosing about 8-10 different groups that includes close family on each side and the wedding party (bridesmaids and groomsmen).
 Each image takes a few minutes and that can add up quickly!
 Normally the list goes something like the newlyweds with their own children and then shots of immediate family / parents / grandparents for each side and then if the venue allows, a shot of everyone!

 2. Assign a rounder upper!